Lottotpk/chatbot-RAG/README.md

 ## Files contained in this repository
 - `./database` The folder contains the saved vector database.
-- `./results` The folder of the LLM's answer to the question in `./dataset`.
+- `./results` The folder of the LLM's answer to the question in `./dataset` (not available here).
 You can see the results here in this folder to see the performance of the LLM.
 - `vectordb.py` The vector database data structure to store the content in the documents.
 - `storing_data.py` The script to load the documents, and convert them into vector database.
 Then, upload the vector database into `./database`.
 - `guardrails.py` The guardrails to filter out the inappropriate question to the LLM.